Hello Dolly Bars are a holiday favourite! Try a fun spin on the traditional Hello Dolly in the form of these fun holiday donuts!

-I love coming up with new donut flavours, so it only made sense to me that I would try to turn my favourite holiday square into donut form!
+I love coming up with new donut flavours, so it only made sense to me that I would try to turn my favourite holiday bar into donut form!

-The donut is basically a chocolate chip donut, with coconut and chopped pecans mixed in.
+These holiday donuts are basically chocolate chip donuts, with coconut and chopped pecans mixed in.
 I’ve finished them off with a glaze made of – you got it – condensed milk!
 And some crushed graham crackers on top.